 No marketing benchmarks.
 Every result comes from automated tests in CI.
 The test files, datasets, and Rust harness are all in the repo.
 Run them yourself.

-Attest ships a custom Rust storage engine as the default backend — append-only claim log with maintained indexes, file locking, and CRC32 crash recovery.
+Attest ships a custom Rust storage engine — append-only claim log with maintained indexes, file locking, and CRC32 crash recovery.

 | Operation | Performance | Notes |